Aadiss/net-task-api/README.md

 If you use Apple M1 computer then this link might be helpful: https://stackoverflow.com/questions/66982720/keep-running-into-the-same-deployment-error-exec-format-error-when-pushing-nod

 In case you want to use it locally you just need Docker installed, Dockerfile and docker-compose are prepared.
 App is connected with Postgres via docker-compose.
+Notice that you should change environment variables in docker-compose file.
+Each '*' sign should be changed.

 There is a bunch of tests written, you can run all of them simply using this command:
 > python manage.py test